-The compensation received by our named executive officers in fiscal year 2011 is set forth in the Summary Compensation Table, below.
-For 2011, the named executive officers included Leonard Perham, President and Chief Executive Officer, James Sullivan, Vice President of Finance and Chief Financial Officer, Thomas Riordan, Chief Operations Officer and Executive Vice President and David DeMaria, Vice President of Business Operations.
+The compensation received by our named executive officers in fiscal year 2012 is set forth in the Summary Compensation Table, below.
+For 2012, the named executive officers included Leonard Perham, President and Chief Executive Officer, James Sullivan, Vice President of Finance and Chief Financial Officer, Thomas Riordan, Chief Operating Officer and Executive Vice President and David DeMaria, Vice President of Business Operations.
+Mr. DeMaria resigned from the Company in January 2013.